 Be organised for virtual learning

-🔥 Expert Tip : “I’d say to parents struggling with online learning for their kids, that don’t be intimidated by the technology,” says Paris-based Elizabeth Milovidov, a digital parenting coach and a consultant for UNICEF.
+🔥 Expert Tip: “I’d say to parents struggling with online learning for their kids, that they shouldn't be intimidated by the technology,” says Paris-based Elizabeth Milovidov, a digital parenting coach and a consultant for UNICEF.
 “Instead ask the teachers for help or just take a quick tutorial.”

-Stress is caused in parents and students when the moment they are supposed to ‘go live’ in the virtual classroom is fraught with confusion and technology failure.
+Stress is caused for parents and students when the moment they are supposed to ‘go live’ in the virtual classroom is fraught with confusion and technology failure.

 If parents are organised for virtual learning well before that moment, it will be less stressful for you and more engaging for students as well.